rlespinasse/github-slug-action/README.md

 # GitHub Slug action

-This GitHub Action will expose the slug/short values of [some GitHub environment variables][github-env-vars] inside your GitHub workflow.
+This GitHub Action will expose the slug/short values of [some GitHub environment variables][default-environment-variables] inside your GitHub workflow.

 ## Table of Contents